staylor/wp-graphql-middleware/README.md

 ### `graphql/v1/taxonomies`

 Returns a `labels` property for each type, containing 2 nodes: `singular` and `plural`, so display names can be used where appropriate.
 Returns a property, `rewrite`, that contains 1 node: `slug`, which is a hint that can be used on the frontend to construct routes.
 This helps avoid having to write a translation layer for Taxonomy Name -> Pretty Name.
 Think: `post_tag` and `tag`.
-This is easiest way to know what is happening.
+This is the easiest way to know what is happening.
 By doing this, I was able to create a `Term` route, that supports all taxonomies.
 Not a requirement, but easier to do when you know what the URLs might look like when building.

 ## oEmbed Extensions